joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 If you already have a Code Scanning workflow configured, skip to step #7.

-1. The first thing you need is a public repository or a private repository with the GitHub Advanced Security license purchased
+1. The first thing you need is a public repository (GHAS is free for public repos) or a private repository with the GitHub Advanced Security license enabled
 1. In the Security tab on the repository, navigate to 'Code scanning alerts' page
 1. I'm using the native 'CodeQL Analysis' workflow by GitHub - there are 3rd party analysis engines here too!
 1. Take a look at the workflow file - I didn't need to make any changes, but one can modify the language matrix if you want/don't want scans to run for a particular language
 1. There's an `Autobuild` step here that works most of the time, but for some repositories I found I had to build my app manually - further reading on [build steps for compiled languages](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-the-codeql-workflow-for-compiled-languages#adding-build-steps-for-a-compiled-language)
 1. Commit the workflow to your branch and merge it into Main - for best results we want an initial scan in the default branch before we test out the PR process
 1. Under the Settings tab in the repository, navigate to Branches
-1. Create a [rule](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/enabling-required-status-checks) for your default branch - check the 'Require status checks to pass before merging' box
+1. Create a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule#creating-a-branch-protection-rule) for your default branch - check the 'Require status checks to pass before merging' box
 1. If you used the GitHub CodeQL workflow, add the `CodeQL` status check and save the rule
    - You don't want the `Analyze (javascript)` status check; that just will show if the particular scan has completed, not that it found any vulnerabilities
    - If you don't see the `CodeQL` to add as a status check to the branch protection, **it won't appear as an option until you initiate at least one PR on the repository that triggers and completes the entire CodeQL scan** (meaning all of the `Analyze` jobs have finished) - as of December 2021, this is still an issue.
 It is vaguely alluded to in this [tidbit in the documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/setting-up-code-scanning-for-a-repository#understanding-the-pull-request-checks) - emphasis mine: